Dip Couns, MBACP

 Concessions offered for

 I am available weekdays.
+Some availability on Saturdays.

 Given the current financial climate I understand that counselling can be expensive and that is why I have a small number of low-cost sessions available.
 Please feel free to contact me for further information.